-Students may be subject to additional background checks, and possibly drug screening, at any time if requested by a clinical facility, employer, or externship site.
-Failure to pass any background check or drug screen requested by an Externship, Employer or Clinical Site may prevent a student from going to that Externship or Clinical Site and may put their program completion at risk.
+Students may be subject to additional background checks, and possibly drug screening, at any time if requested by the College, a clinical facility, employer, or externship site.
+Failure to pass any background check or drug screen requested by the College, a clinical facility, employer, or externship site may prevent a student from going to that Externship or Clinical Site, may put their program completion at risk, and/or may be grounds for termination from the program.
 Clear background checks are required for registration in clinical nursing courses.
 Should a student's educational progress be interrupted, a new background check will be required upon readmission to the program.
 A student may be denied access to clinical facilities based on offenses appearing on the criminal record even though such offenses may have occurred more than seven years ago.